ianchesal/github-organization-manager/README.md

 ## Use

-This is best done in a virtualenv.
+This is best done in a pipenv-managed virtualenv.
 To configure one, do:

-    pyenv install 3.8.1
-    pyenv virtualenv 3.8.1 gom
-    pyenv activate gom

-Then build the `gom` command:

-    pip install --editable .
+    brew install pipenv pyenv
+    pipenv --python 3.8
+    pipenv install '-e .'
+    pipenv shell

 Now you can use `gom` like so: